Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_convert_image_to_ofrecord.md

 ## Training on OFRecord dataset

-We run [lenet_train.py](../code/extended_topics/img_to_ofrecord/lenet_train.py) in the dictionary.
-It will read the OFRecord dataset that we have just created and training by the Lenet model.
+We run [lenet_train.py](../code/extended_topics/img_to_ofrecord/lenet_train.py).
+It will read the OFRecord dataset that we have just created and train it on the LeNet model.

 The outputs of training script should like below: